aletgn/latex-classes-templates/README.md

 The repository includes the following classes and/or templates:

--  cover letter for journal submissions.
+- cover letter for journal submissions;

+- rebuttal letter for journals submissions.

 # License
 Each class/template is separately licensed.